 Animal Disease Traceability

-Individual Official Animal Identification
+Individual Animal Official Identification

+One of the most critical activities in an animal disease response is tracing the movement of animals.
 An efficient and accurate traceability system reduces the number of animals and response time involved in a disease investigation; which, in turn, reduces the economic impact on owners and affected communities.

 Illinois Department of Agriculture